 Steve Wilson was on top of the world.
 Three years after first sending out his resume, then following up with over 100 query letters, he thought he’d finally gotten his foot in the door at Chicago’s Glancy Advertising.

-He soon discovered, however, that he’d misread the address and had mistakenly gotten his foot in the door of an entirely different company – VeraLite Luggage, also located in the Parsons Building, but on the floor directly above Glancy.
+He soon discovered, however, that he’d misread the address and had gotten his foot in the door of an entirely different company – VeraLite Luggage, also located in the Parsons Building, but on the floor directly above Glancy.

 “They tell you how important it is to get your foot in the door,” says Wilson, 25, an aspiring copywriter.
 “What they should tell you is to double check to make sure you’re getting it in the right door.”

-Wilson – who had been anxious to start using some of his advertising ideas like singing porcupines and nuns racing each other in golf carts – found himself working at VeraLite and wondering how to get his foot back in Glancy’s door.
-But after just two weeks he was promoted to make-up case specialist, and now he says he’s considering staying put.
+Wilson – who’d been anxious to use some of his advertising ideas like singing porcupines and nuns racing each other in golf carts – started working at VeraLite, but was still trying to figure out how to get his foot back in Glancy’s door.